Diekkan/Diekkan/README.md

 ### Hi there 👋

+I'm Diego, or you may as well know me by my nickname, Diekkan.
+This is my github, on which you will see pinned the most interesting repos (or so I think) right below.
+Take a look!

+- 🌱 I’m currently learning ExpressJS, and reenforcing React knowledge!

 <!--
 **Diekkan/Diekkan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.